 Having in recent times finished both an orchestral album and having toured with his Synthesizer Ensemble, Detroit Love is his latest project, one intended to shine a light on the electronic music advances made in his home city within a worldwide peak of popularity for the techno genre.

 He is talking with Skiddle, however, about another city.
 Craig has visited Manchester many times as a DJ and is one of several leading industry figures who appear in the Manchester Keeps On Dancing film, which celebrates the continuing relevance of the northern city's music scene.

 As a result, Marko Kutlesa's talk with Carl Craig covers his memories of Manchester and his first experiences in the UK and how these contrast to his contemporary undertakings.
-Carl Craig also appears at this year's Exit Festival in Serbia.
+Carl Craig plays Audiofarm Festival which takes place between Thursday 30th and Sunday 2nd September.

 When was the first time you came to the UK?

 1989.
 I was there in London to play with Derrick May as Rhythm Is Rhythm at the Town & Country Club.